-After months spent planning your perfect wedding to the man or woman of your dreams, the next big thing on your wedding todo list is planning the hen weekend!
+After months spent planning your perfect wedding to the person of your dreams, the next big thing on your wedding todo list is planning the hen weekend!

 You’ve wisely delegated the job of organising your hen party to your Maid of Honour, and have shared your vision of your perfect hen do, your wants and don’t wants and, most importantly, the guest list.

 But, as soon as the save the dates have gone out, there’s a snag.
 One of your BFFs has said she can’t come to your hen party.

 You can’t imagine her not being there to sip champagne with in the hot tub, tackle that hen do assault course with and then to hold your hair back after one too many cocktails later on, and you’re actually a bit offended that she has chosen to not be there to see you off into married life.